10up/Engineering-Best-Practices/_includes/markdown/Migrations.md

 * Schedule with host

 	When running a migration on a hosted server, make sure the host is aware when these are going to be run.
 Most migrations take up quite a few resources, so planning this in advance, and making sure the host is okay with it, is always a good idea.
+It's good to work with a host weeks in advance to plan a migration.

 * Images (and other media)

-	Media, usually images will be the main thing but could also be videos or audio, should be thought through when putting together your migration plan.
+	Media, usually images but also videos or audio, should be considered when putting together your migration plan.
 These types of items typically take longer to migrate, as they have to be downloaded to the new site.
 Having a plan in place to handle this is important.

 	Sometimes media can be left as-is, meaning, for instance, any image that's referenced somewhere can stay as-is and doesn't need to be moved over.
-But more often we'll want all media brought over to the new site.
+But often we'll want all media brought over to the new site.
 In this case, if the amount of total media items is small, this can be done using core WordPress functions.
 If the amount of media is great, this can significantly slow down the migration process and sometimes crash it all together.
 In this scenario, looking into options to offload this processing is usually the way to go (something like using [Gearman](http://gearman.org/) to process multiple media items at once).

 * Redirects

-	In some cases, the data structure from the old site to the new changes in such a way that new URL's are needed.
+	In some cases, the data structure from the old site to the new changes in such a way that new URLs are needed.
 Sometimes this is on purpose, sometimes it's necessary because of some data changes.
-In any case, these need to be accounted for so we can add proper redirects, so any links to the old content will redirect to the new content.
+In any case, these need to be accounted for and the client consulted so we can add proper redirects, so any links to the old content will redirect to the new content.
+Failure to properly handle redirects can have disasterous search engine indexing consequences.
+Always work with the client closely on redirect plans.

 	There are multiple ways to handle redirects, whether these are set on the server level, whether they are set using a [plugin](https://wordpress.org/plugins/safe-redirect-manager/) or sometimes a custom approach is needed.
 Generally it's good practice to keep track of all needed redirects as the migration runs, so by the time the migration is done, we have a list of all needed redirects.
 This can be achieved multiple ways but one way would be a custom mapping table, that maps old content to new content.
 However these are saved though, these then can be implemented with our chosen approach.

 * Authors

-	Need to make sure authors are brought over and assigned correctly.
+	We always need to make sure authors are brought over and assigned correctly.
 When creating authors, only create them once, so we don't end up with duplicate authors.
 Once an author has been brought over the first time, check for and re-use that author each time we need it in the future.
 Some platforms have the ability to set multiple authors on a post, so make sure there's a solution figured out for that if needed.

 ### Potential Side Effects

 Even the most carefully planned migration can have issues.
-The following are some things that might occur if they're not planned for.
+The following are some things that might occur if they're not planned for and tested.

 * Missing data